Tinkerforge/generators/java/Readme.txt

 (Note: The difference is colon vs semicolon)

-Or, alternatively add the jar and the Example to an Java IDE of your choice (such as Eclipse or NetBeans).
+Or, alternatively add the jar and the Example in an Java IDE of your choice (such as Eclipse or NetBeans).

 Documentation for the API can be found at http://www.tinkerforge.com/doc/index.html